E. Elias Merhige

-Edmund Elias Merhige (/ˈmæɹɪdʒ/; born June 14, 1964) is an American film director.
+Edmund Elias Merhige (/ˈmɛrɪdʒ/; born June 14, 1964) is an American film director.

 Career

 Merhige is best known for his work on the 2000 film Shadow of the Vampire and to underground audiences for the cult 1989 film Begotten.
 He has also directed music videos for Marilyn Manson.

 Merhige started in the New York theatre scene, and first conceived Begotten as a work of experimental theatre, casting many actors from his company in supporting roles.
 Following the release of his last feature film Suspect Zero, Merhige has mostly returned to work in the theatre.

 Critical reception

 Eugene Thacker, writing about Begotten, placed Merhige's work "between genre horror and performance art," marking Begotten as a "ritual in cinematic time," and concluding that the next step in Merhige's art offering "presumably, would be to allow everything to dissolve - human into non-human, body into environment, image into emulsions of gelatin, crystal, and camphor."